! START COVID ALERT BAR (DB)--> <! END COVID ALERT BAR (DB)-->

 The 2020 U.S. Elections are set to be among the most consequential in recent memory.
 At stake: The U.S. presidency, 34 Senate seats, 435 House seats, 11 gubernatorial seats, 44 state legislatures, and numerous state referendums.

 Amid the COVID-19 pandemic, the related economic crisis, a national reckoning about structural inequities in U.S. society, and heightened polarization across the electorate, the campaigns and elections are impacting how organizations and executives communicate on the issues of the day.

-Powell Tate is hosting a four-part webinar series – Election Matters 2020 – to explore the dynamics at play and help organizations navigate this election season.
-In each one-hour webinar, Weber Shandwick chairman Jack Leslie will speak with notable figures in politics, advocacy, and the media about how this election is different, issues at play, what to watch, and what comes next.
+Powell Tate hosted a webinar series – Election Matters 2020 – to explore the dynamics at play and help organizations navigate this election season.
+In each one-hour webinar, Weber Shandwick chairman Jack Leslie spoke with notable figures in politics, advocacy, and the media about how this election is different, issues at play, what to watch, and what comes next.

-Leading pollsters Margie Omero (D) and John McLaughlin (R) discuss how pollsters have approached 2020 compared to 2016, what the polls are telling the campaigns and campaign watchers about the state of the race and the minds of the American electorate, and what it will take to engage and motivate American voters amid the pandemic.
+Leading pollsters Margie Omero (D) and John McLaughlin (R) discussed how pollsters have approached 2020 compared to 2016, what the polls were telling the campaigns and campaign watchers about the state of the race and the minds of the American electorate, and what it will take to engage and motivate American voters amid the pandemic.

-A New Age of Reporting and Analysis – Friday, October 23, Time TBD
+A New Age of Reporting and Analysis – Wednesday, October 28

-Top political analysts and reporters answer questions about how campaign and election coverage in 2020 is unlike any previous election, whether the media has voters’ attention and trust amid heightened polarization and misinformation, and what Election Night – or week or month – might look like.
+CNN Chief Political Analyst Gloria Borger and Aspen Digital Executive Director Vivian Schiller discussed how campaign and election coverage in 2020 is unlike any previous election, whether the media and social platforms have voters’ attention and trust amid heightened polarization and misinformation, and what Election Night – or week or month – might look like.